CDSI Undergraduate Petition

 - Other policies not covered by specific petitions below, at the discretion of your academic advisor

-CDSI Undergraduate Petitions are reviewed by a committee consisting of the Associate Director of Academic Programs, and Academic Advisor and a faculty member.
+CDSI Undergraduate Petitions are reviewed by a committee consisting of the Director of Advising Services, an Academic Advisor and a faculty member.

 **See form for further instructions, read carefully**